At the end of last year I developed a skin infection.

-Before following the usual path of taking antibiotics, I wanted to look for natural remedies that were tried and tested by others in the past that helped to heal skin infections naturally.
+Before following the usual path of taking antibiotics, I wanted to look for natural remedies that were tried and tested by others that could help my body to heal this skin infection naturally.

-Note: It’s important to know when it’s time to seek medical professional help to prevent serious illness from arising.
-If you’re currently experiencing an infection that’s just not healing, and you’ve tried natural remedies and things, but the infection’s getting worse, then it’s definitely time to seek medical help to prevent sepsis or other serious illnesses from developing due to the infection.
+Note: It’s important to know when it’s time to seek medical attention to prevent serious illness from arising.
+If you’re currently experiencing an infection that’s just not healing, and you’ve tried natural remedies but the infection’s getting worse, then it’s definitely time to seek medical help to prevent conditions such as sepsis or other serious illnesses from arising due to the infection.

-Any who, here are a few natural remedies that may help in treating skin infections, naturally.
+Here are a few natural remedies that can help in treating skin infections, naturally.

 Always consult with your own doctor first before using this or any other new product externally or internally.
 If symptoms persist, see your medical professional immediately.